wp-plugins/nextgen-facebook/readme.txt

 [ngfb buttons="facebook, gplus, linkedin, pinterest, stumbleupon, tumblr, twitter"] `

-Note: Like add other methods to add social buttons (enabled from the settings page, widget, etc.), the Pinterest button will only show on posts with a featured image.
+Note: Like all other methods used to add NGFB social buttons (enabled from the settings page, widget, etc.), the Pinterest button will only show on posts with a featured image.

 == Stylesheets ==